A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Brief review of the compressive-sensing-based gPC method

 holds for all $s$-sparse vectors $\bm x$.
 With some restrictions, Cand\`{e}s et al.\ showed $\bm x$ can be stably reconstructed \cite{Candes08}.
 Assume that the matrix $\tensor\Psi$ satisfies $\delta_{2s}<\sqrt{2}-1$, and $\Vert\bm\ve\Vert_2\leq\epsilon$, then solution $\hat{\bm c}$ to $(P_{1,\epsilon})$ obeys

 where $C_1$ and $C_2$ are constants, $\bm c$ is the exact vector we aim to approximate and $\hat{\bm c}$ is the solution of $(P_{1,\epsilon})$.
-This result implies that the upper bound of the error is related to the truncation error and the sparsity of $\bm c$, which is indicated in the first and second terms on the right hand side of Eq. \eqref{eq:l1_thm}, respectively.
-We will use $\Vert\bm c-\bm c_s\Vert_1/\sqrt{s}$ to examine the sparsity in the our numerical examples.
+This result implies that the upper bound of the error is related to the truncation error and the sparsity of $\bm c$, which is indicated in the first and second terms on the right-hand side of Eq. \eqref{eq:l1_thm}, respectively.
+We use $\Vert\bm c-\bm c_s\Vert_1/\sqrt{s}$ to examine the sparsity in our numerical examples.

-The \emph{re-weighted} $\ell_1$ minimization approach is an improvement of the $\ell_1$ minimization method, which enhances the accuracy of estimating $\bm c$ \cite{CandesWB08}.
-This approach solves the following optimization problem:

-where $\tensor W$ is a diagonal matrix: $\tensor W=\text{diag}(w_1,w_2,\cdots,w_N)$.
-Clearly, $(P_{1,\epsilon})$ can be considered as a special case of $(P_{1,\epsilon}^W)$ by setting $\tensor W=\tensor I$.
-The elements $w_i$ of the diagonal matrix can be estimated iteratively \cite{CandesWB08, YangK13}.
-More precisely, for each iteration $l$, $(P_{1,\epsilon}^W)$ is solved to obtain $\hat{\bm c}^{(l)}$ and then $w_i^{(l+1)}=1/(|\hat c_i^{(l)}|+\delta)$ for the next step.
-The parameter $\delta>0$ is introduced to provide stability and to ensure that a zero-valued component in $\hat{\bm c}^{(l)}$ does not prohibit a nonzero estimate at the next step.
-In Cand\`{e}s et al.~\cite{CandesWB08}, the authors suggest two to three iterations of this procedure.
-Subsequent analytical work \cite{Needell09} provides an error bound for each iteration as well as the limit of computing $\hat{\bm c}$ with re-weighted $\ell_1$ minimization.
-The form is similar to Eq.~\eqref{eq:l1_thm} with different constants.

-In practice, the error term $\epsilon$ is not known \emph{a priori}, hence in the present work we use cross-validation to estimate it.
+In practice, the error term $\epsilon$ is not known \emph{a priori}.
+Hence, in the present work, we use cross-validation to estimate it.
 One such algorithm is \cite{DoostanO11} summarized in Algorithm \ref{algo:cross}.

 We note that some techniques may be applied to avoid the cross-validation step and we refer interested readers to \cite{Adcock17}.